windmill-labs/windmilldocs/docs/misc/9_guides/snowflake/index.md

 # Build an App Accessing Snowflake with End-User Roles

 This guide walks you through building an application that accesses Snowflake data based on the end-user’s role, using OAuth in Windmill.
 By leveraging dynamic role-based credentials from Snowflake’s OAuth integration, we avoid static credentials and enable secure data access customized for each user.
+This can be particularly useful for organizations with strict data access policies and multiple user roles where [row access policies](https://docs.snowflake.com/en/user-guide/security-row-intro) are set up.

 The tutorial includes steps to set up Snowflake OAuth, configure user roles, and create UI components in Windmill for a seamless, role-specific data experience.